BE AWARE OF POSSIBLE RENTAL SCAMS

 Red flags to watch out for:

-• Don’t transfer money without meeting the landlord or rental and seeing the actual property.
-It is best to see the property and inspect it before any money changes hands – know what you are paying for.
+- Don’t transfer money without meeting the landlord or agent and seeing the actual property.
+Inspect the property before any money changes hands to know what you are paying for.
 A red flag should be raised if the landlord expects payment purely based on website images alone.

-• Landlords and rental agents will have a vetting process, which will include a credit check, before they select a tenant.
+- Landlords and rental agents will have a vetting process, which will include a credit check.
 Beware of landlords or rental agents who are willing to sign contracts without following the correct protocols.

-• Be wary of landlords or rental agents who request excessive deposit amounts or too many months upfront or are never able to meet and show you the property in person.
+- Be wary of landlords or rental agents who request excessive deposit amounts or are never able to meet and show you the property in person.

-“Unfortunately there is no foolproof way to avoid a rental scam completely.
-However, potential tenants will be far more protected if they pay attention to the warning signs.
-It is vital for tenants to deal with rental agents from a reputable agency that they know and trust,” Goslett concludes.
+Unfortunately, there is no foolproof way to avoid a rental scam completely.
+However, potential tenants are more protected if they pay attention to the warning signs.
+It is vital for tenants to deal with rental agents from a reputable agency that they know and trust.